spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 You are required to create a custom Red Hat Enterprise Linux (RHEL) for Amazon Web Services (AWS) to create custom images that you can use with Palette using KIB.
 Check out the [Create Images with Image Builder](https://docs.spectrocloud.com/cluster-profiles/byoos/image-builder/) to learn how to create custom images with KIB.
 <br/>

-After completing your build process and generating the `imageID`, you have to log in to Palette.
+After completing your build process and generating the `image ID`, you have to log in to Palette.
 In Palette, you can create a cluster profile using  **Add Cluster Profile**.
 After filling out the input fields and the infrastructure type, you can customize the BYOS pack.

 Use the following information to find the BYOOS pack.